-Ronda is built on a rocky outcrop and is split in half by deep river gorge the El Tajo.
+Ronda is built on a rocky outcrop and is split in half by deep river gorge the El Tajo created by the river Guadalevin.
 This gorge is spanned by an 18th century arched bridge, the Puento Nuevo, and tall whitewashed houses perch along the edge.
 Amazing!

-The Casa del Rey Moro is an 18th century mansion, the gardens are open to the river and include 365 steps down to the river.
-These hanging gardens were designed by Jean Claude Nicolas Forestier.
-The Casa del Rey Moro is also the entrance to the Water Mine.
+The Casa del Rey Moro is also the entrance to a Water Mine.
 The Water Mine was built by slaves and was used to haul up water for the city.
-It is possible to descend the mine (steps) down to the river and up again - be warned this is quite a climb.
+You can walk down the steep steps of the mine to the river and up again - be warned this is quite a climb.
 The Casa del Rey Moro is one of the palaces visited by Michelle Obama on her 2012 trip to Spain.
 She also visited the house of St John Bosco, another of the palaces overlooking the gorge.

 The Palacio del Marques de Salvatierra is a little further along the same street.
 This 16th century mansion has biblical scenes and South American Indians carved on its facade.